Sen kväll med Luuk

 Sen kväll med Luuk (Late night with Luuk) was one of Sweden's and TV4's most popular talk shows ever and started airing in 1996.
 Kristian Luuk's show had ratings around 1.5 million viewers every week.
-Kristian had many celebrity guests like Cher, Whitney Houston, Madonna, Kylie Minogue, Janet Jackson and Mariah Carey.
+Over the years, Luuk received many high-profile guests, including Beyoncé, Mary J. Blige, Mariah Carey, Cher, Bruce Dickinson, Whitney Houston, Janet Jackson, Jennifer Lopez, Madonna, Ricky Martin, George Michael, Kylie Minogue, Viggo Mortensen, Pink, Stellan Skarsgård, Bruce Springsteen, Victoria, Crown Princess of Sweden and Robbie Williams.
 In 2004, after 8 years of broadcasting the show, Kristian Luuk decided to quit the talk show and started his new project God Afton Sverige, which turned out to be a failure.

 There are no plans of reviving the show from TV4 at this moment.